Icarosaurus: Discovery and history

 The fossil remained in the collections of the AMNH until the late 1980s.
 In 1989, Siefker reclaimed the specimen, which he kept in a private collection during the following decade.
 In 2000, Siefker sold the fossil at auction in San Francisco through the auction house Butterfield & Butterfield, despite concerns from paleontologists that the sale could render the specimen unavailable for scientific study.
 The fossil sold for US$167,000, only half of its appraised value, to Dick Spight of California.
 That same year, Spight donated the Icarosaurus holotype back to the AMNH, where it was put on display 7 October 2000.

+Description

+Size of Icarosaurus (red, top) compared to fellow kuehneosaurids Kuehneosaurus and Kuehneosuchus, as well as to other unrelated extinct gliding reptiles and Draco volans, a living gliding lizard.